Chapter 02: Martialism

 "How long have you lived in the Federation?" asked Rowan.
 "I've never seen a Kyeri warrior fight with such aggression!"

-“Of course!”
-Rowan couldn’t contain himself.
-“The prairie extends into the Kingdom of Ibase, which means there must be centuries of cultural exchange from the savanna.
+"Of course!"
+Rowan couldn't contain himself.
+"The prairie extends into the Kingdom of Ibase, which means there must be centuries of cultural exchange from the savanna.
 They say you can see it in the spiced food, that cotton stripweave, and even the accent!
-To my foreign eyes, the Biza-dene are as much Ibasi as they are Kyeri.”
+To my foreign eyes, the Kersa are as much Ibasi as they are Kyeri."

 He caught a twinkle in Alex's eyes, her face twisted into a wry smile.
 "Few are so interested in matters outside their own borders."